seanelvidge/seanelvidge.github.io/_pages/tableProbs.md

       const note = document.createElement("div");
       note.className = "smallnote";
+      note.textContent =
-      note.textContent = "Cells show the probability of finishing in each position (rounded to whole %; values that round to 0 but are non-zero show as <1%).
-The largest probability in each team row is highlighted.";
+        "Cells show the probability of finishing in each position (rounded to whole %; values that round to 0 but are non-zero show as <1%). " +
+        "The largest probability in each team row is highlighted in red; other cells are shaded relative to that maximum.";
       block.appendChild(note);

       container.appendChild(block);